enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-three-prototype-concepts.md

 ## Internal Prototype

-- every JavaScript object has a special **prototype** built-in property
+- Every JavaScript object has a special **prototype** built-in property
 - `Object.getPrototypeOf(obj)` to get the internal prototype of obj

 ## Prototype Property